For HOME & CLUBS

 Much the same applies to chairs in the home which are not intended to be work-chairs.
 Recliners are for home use and probably used by those who sit, or even sleep, for long periods.
 As they have features similar to the 2T (3M) concept they have been considered separately.
 Will people buy recliners when a cheaper and better designed dual purpose chair comes on the market?
 This may also be particularly relevant to the growing ‘gamer’ market.
 (Recliners→).

+The Eames Chair.
 Yes.
 This seems to be the best easy home chair.
 I have ignored it, not being a work-chair, but it does have some 2T features, a reclined mode and leg support, which accounts for it’s comfort.
 For me, It is not an ‘Object of Desire‘.
-I do not like it being in two bits Screen Shot 2018-11-27 at 13.07.03when there is a one- piece solution which could be more elegant, simpler and to the contemporary taste using the 2T (3M) concept.
+I do not like it being in two bits when there is a one- piece solution which could be more elegant, simpler and to the contemporary taste using the 2T (3M) concept.
 Being more ergonomically compliant it would also be even more comfortable.

 Roorkee chairs